paulkernfeld/exandria/README.md

 Overview
 ========
 Exandria allows you to search for files and download them.
-To do this, you don't need an invite or account.
+To do this, you don't need an invite or account (or bitcoins).

 Exandria is not only physically decentralized; the process for determining what goes into the search index is also completely decentralized.
 No one person has the ability to turn the system off.
 This is an innovation compared with previous systems.

-To write files to the Exandria database, you need to burn bitcoins.
+To write files to the Exandria database, you need to burn (testnet) bitcoins.
 This makes spamming prohibitively expensive.

 Getting started
 ===============